Robust experimental data assimilation for the Spalart-Allmaras turbulence model: Conclusions

 \section{Conclusions}

 An EnKF-based calibration methodology has been introduced for improving RANS closure models with limited and noisy experimental data.
-The focus was on the SA model's performance in separated flows.
-Through this methodology, the SA coefficients were effectively adjusted, potentially minimizing the need for black-box ML-models like NNs which may fail to generalize.
+This study's focus was on the calibration of SA model for cases where sparse, quantity of interest experimental data may be available.
+The SA coefficients were effectively adjusted using a simple parameterization, potentially minimizing the need for black-box ML models like NNs which may fail to generalize.
 The calibrated SA model exhibited improved accuracy in predicting important flow quantities, specifically $C_{p}$ and $C_{f}$, in scenarios involving separated flows.
 Notably, this improvement was achieved without compromising the SA model's accuracy in predicting behavior in attached and unbounded flows, aligning well with the progressive nature of SA enhancements.
-The findings further corroborate the hypothesis put forth by Ray et al. \cite{ray2018robust}, demonstrating that a substantial portion of closure model errors can be rectified by coefficient adjustments.
+The findings further corroborate the hypothesis put forth by \cite{ray2018robust}, demonstrating that a substantial portion of closure model errors can be rectified by coefficient adjustments.
 The calibration process utilized only one geometry, namely BFS, at a single $Re$.
-Owing to the generalization provided by SA model, this approach successfully extended the calibrated model's applicability to extrapolated cases and scenarios beyond its training range.
+Owing to the generalization provided by the SA model, this approach successfully extended the calibrated model's applicability to extrapolated cases and scenarios beyond its training range.
 In contrast, such stringent training criteria could lead to overfitting and extrapolation in the context of deep neural network applications.
 The adaptability of the original $f_w$ function (equation \ref{fw_1}) was also evident in this study, as the calibrated $C_{w2}$ and $C_{w3}$ coefficients displayed trends similar to those captured by a trained NN (as seen in figure \ref{fw_cb}b).
 Another notable advancement involved the treatment of $C_{b1}$ as a function of $r$ instead of a fixed scalar value found in the baseline SA model.
 This increased flexibility in representing $C_{b1}$ notably enhanced the calibrated model's predictive capabilities within re-circulation zones.
 The interplay between $C_{b1}$ and $f_w$ was also evident, where the former significantly impacted re-circulation zone prediction while the latter influenced recovery zone predictions.
 The stochastic nature of the EnKF necessitated a thoughtful selection of coefficient sampling ranges, a process guided by a parametric analysis (\ref{senstivity}).
 This range determination intricately hinged on an understanding of the relationships between production, destruction, and diffusion terms.
 Nonetheless, the possibility of relaxing this selection criterion through calibrations with multiple flow conditions remains a viable avenue for future exploration within the study's scope.